OSGeo/gdal/doc/source/programs/gdaltransform.rst

 .. option:: <srcfile>

-    File with source projection definition or GCP's.
-If not given, source projection is read from the command-line :option:`-s_srs` or :option:`-gcp` parameters
+    File with source projection definition or GCPs.
+If not given, source projection/GCPs are read from the command-line :option:`-s_srs` or :option:`-gcp` parameters.

+    Ome might first inspect via gdalinfo <srcfile> to ensure all projections/GCPs will be interpreted correctly.

 .. option:: <dstfile>